NaoufalElmeskini/NaoufalElmeskini/README.md

 First, Welcome to this experimentation lab !

-🔭 I’m currently working on Spring Observability, IA APIs and NLP
+🔭 I’m currently working on AWS, Spring Observability, IA NLP and provider APIs.

 💬 You can ask me about Java, Spring, Angular, VueJS